 - We will accept pupils up to the schools agreed Planned Admission Number for the year group unless we feel there are lawful grounds not to do so.

 Admission of children outside their normal age group

-- Parents may request a place for their child outside their normal age group, for example gifted and talented children, children that have suffered ill health or parents of summer born children (children born from 1 April 2013 to 31 August 2013).
+- Parents may request a place for their child outside their normal age group, for example gifted and talented children, children that have suffered ill health or summer born children whose parents feel they are not ready to begin primary education.

 All cases of admission of children outside their normal age group must be discussed with the LA prior to the application being made.

 Such requests must be made on the Common Application Form which is available from 9th September 2019.
 You must detail the circumstances of your case and include any supporting information form relevant professionals.

 The LA will consider each case individually and you will be notified of the outcome of your request on or around 18 April 2020.